Sukheth/blr-gsv-collector/README.md

 python 01-sample-coordinates.py
 ```

-This script samples coordinates throughout NYC boroughs and saves them to a SQLite database.
+This script samples coordinates throughout Bangalore BBMP zones and saves them to a SQLite database.
 It uses a grid of points with a specified spacing (by default `5 meters`, but can be adjusted).

 ### Search Panoramas near Coordinates